-From February 2022 all homes in Scotland must be fitted with interlinking smoke and heat alarms, and also carbon monoxide alarms if there is a carbon-fuelled appliance or flue.
-Not all alarms on the market are suitable and choosing the correct alarms is vital to complying with the law.
-Every alarm in this section has been selected from our full range of smoke, heat and carbon monoxide alarms to comply with the new legislation.
+From February 2022 all homes in Scotland must be fitted with interlinking smoke and heat alarms.
+In addition carbon monoxide alarms are required if there is a carbon-fuelled appliance or flue.
+Every alarm in this section has been selected to comply with the new legislation.

-Power: All alarms must be powered either from a mains circuit, or by a sealed and tamper-proof battery which lasts the full lifespan of the alarm.
-Any alarm powered only by an alkaline battery is not allowed.
+Power supply: All alarms must be powered either from the mains electricity circuit or by a sealed battery lasting the full lifespan of the alarm.

-Interlink: Smoke and heat alarms must support interlinking, either via hardwire cable or wireless radio-frequency.
-Carbon monoxide alarms do not have to interlink with the smoke and heat alarms, but we have included a selection which can do so, to provide the fastest possible warning to all occupants.
+Interlink: Smoke and heat alarms must either be interlinked by cable or by wireless radio-frequency interlink.
+Carbon monoxide alarms do not have to interlink with the smoke and heat alarms.

 Announced in February 2019 and in effect from February 2022, the Scottish Government updated legislation covering fire alarms in domestic properties.
 The new requirements, "Tolerable Standard Guidance: Satisfactory Fire Detection and Satisfactory Carbon Monoxide Detection", apply to all homes in Scotland and cover smoke, heat, and carbon monoxide alarms, as appropriate.
 A general summary of the new requirements are: